BRAINIACS-Group/Brain-Creation-Code/README.md

 # Brain Creation Code

-This project was started by Emma Griffiths ca. 2023 and continued by Nicole Tueni (see branches).
+This project was started by Emma Griffiths ca. 2023 and continued by Nicole Tueni.

 The code to create a model is found in the file 'create_model' in the 'personal_scripts' folder.
 Uncomment sections '####### ATROPHY CODE #######' and '####### TUMOR LESION CODE #######' as necessary.